 If you have been accused of a sex crime, it is essential you work with a Greensburg sex crime lawyer near you to defend yourself.
 Some of the most common defenses used in sex offense cases include:

-- DNA evidence points to another perpetrator.
+- DNA Evidence: If forensic evidence points to another individual, this can help prove your innocence.

 After you have been accused or arrested for a sex crime in Greensburg, you should firmly and politely tell the police that you are invoking your right to remain silent and that you want an attorney.
 Your next step is to call Worgul, Sarna & Ness, Criminal Defense Attorneys to speak with an experienced and skilled sex offense lawyer.
 We are here to protect your rights and fight these charges.